blank

 This course is not open to juniors or seniors.

-NOTE: 2 seats reserved for sophomores, 13 for first-year students.
+NOTE: 4 seats reserved for sophomores.

 An introduction to the art of expository writing, with attention to analytical reading and critical thinking in courses across the college curriculum.
 Assignments offer students opportunities to read and write about culture, politics, literature, science, and other subjects.
 Emphasis is placed on helping students to develop their individual skills.

-1547 RHET-103-02 College Writing 1.00 LEC Frymire, Erin MW: 2:55PM-4:10PM TBA HUM
+1665 RHET-103-02 College Writing 1.00 LEC Starr, Brittany TR: 1:30PM-2:45PM TBA HUM

 Enrollment limited to 15 Waitlist available: Y Mode of Instruction: In Person